cpldcpu/MisguidedAttention/README.md

 ### Two door problem: Just use the exit door

 *"You are in a room with two doors.
-One is unlocked and leads to freedom, with a large "exist sign" above it, the other to certain doom and is therefore locked.
+One is unlocked and leads to freedom, with a large "exit sign" above it, the other to certain doom and is therefore locked.
 There are two guards: one always tells the truth, and the other always lies.
 You don't know which is which.
 You can ask one guard one question or just leave.
 What do you do?"*

-Almost all llms would strike up an unnessessary discussion instead of leaving quitly.
+Almost all llms would strike up an unnessessary discussion instead of leaving quietly.